 TAKE YOUR TIME

 Good design takes time and patience.
 I get that you may be feeling rushed, and you are excited to start this chapter in your business, but this is something that you do not want to rush.
-Block out an appropriate time to get things figured out and if you end up having to push the deadline back a little but, know that it’s okay.
+Block out an appropriate time to get things figured out and if you end up having to push the deadline back a little bit, and know that it’s okay.
 The best part about it is that as you go, you can always tweak things.
 Nothing has to be permanent, so learn to be flexible.

 This is the most important part of creating your brand.
 Learn who your ideal client or audience is.
 You are going to need to design your brand around what will attract those individuals.
-Some of the things that you will want to learn about your ideal client is where do they hang out, what are their pain points, how can you help them, and what visually attracts them.
+Some of the things that you will want to learn about your ideal clients is where do they hang out, what are their pain points, how can you help them, and what visually attracts them.
 Find out what other brands that they already love and what it is about them that draws them in.
 Pretty brands are awesome, but they are useless if you are not bringing in the right clients.

 KEEP THINGS SIMPLE